12 Spatial Data Modelling and Visualization

 values = c("1" = "red", "0" = "blue")) +

-# combine shape and color legends
+# combine shape and colour legends

 guides(color = guide_legend(title = "Infection Status"),